 My baby is a year old!
-I wanted to make her a cute little cake to match her cute little personality.
+I wanted to make her a cute little chicken cake to match her cute little personality.
 This chicken was probably the simplest cake I’ve ever made….and my favorite.

 If you’d like instructions on how to create a darling little chicken cake, keep reading!

-The birthday girl had the little chicken all to herself while everyone else had these little nest cupcakes.
+The birthday girl had the little chicken cake all to herself while everyone else had these little nest cupcakes.

-For the cake, I made 3 small round 6″ cakes.
+For the chicken cake, I made 3 small round 6″ cakes.
 This took about a box and a half of cake mix batter.
 I used the leftover to make some of the cupcakes.
 I used cherry chip cake mix and homemade buttercream frosting.

 I leveled off two of the 6″ cakes, but left the 3rd with the slight dome on top that happens when it is baked.
 I stacked the cakes (with buttercream frosting in between the layers), placing the domed cake on top.
 Then I used a serrated knife and started shaving the sides to create an oval shape.